BeeFit: Fitness & Wellness

 Quick Take

-• Vitamin D, iron, magnesium, calcium, B12, folate, and omega-3s are common nutrients to review.
+• Vitamin D, iron, magnesium, calcium, B12, folate, and omega-3s are the main nutrients to review.

-• Iron should usually be tested before supplementing, especially for postmenopausal women.
+• Iron should usually be tested before supplementing, especially after menopause.

 • Calcium is best built from food first, with supplements used only when intake is low.

-• A multivitamin can help fill small gaps, but it should not be treated as a personalized health plan.
+• A multivitamin can fill small gaps, but it is not a personalized health plan.

 Why Women’s Daily Vitamins Should Be Targeted